bjartnes/bounded-disturbances/README.md

 ![Creating databases and so on](https://user-images.githubusercontent.com/1174441/92223130-4cddbe00-eea0-11ea-80a9-8aa5c7e2d7d1.png)

 # Starting the API
 It should work to use <kbd>CTRL</kbd>+<kbd>SHIFT</kbd> + <kbd>P</kbd> and select "Run Build Task" and then select - "watch" to start the API.
-  Also, the button - I will make screenshots - should work.

 The API will reload once changed and should be exposed at http://localhost:5000/weatherforecast_intro

 The watch and test commands runs in different terminal tabs, see the red ring in the bottom picture of K6 in this README to see how to select the tab if you can not see anything happenning as you run tasks.